Biosolids demonstration projects

 Willow Tree Farm

-This landmark project will evaluate if willow biomass production is a logistically feasible and environmentally sound biosolids management option for Southern Alberta.
+This landmark project evaluates whether willow biomass production is a logistically feasible and environmentally sound biosolids management option for Southern Alberta.

 Marginal Land Improvement

-All health, safety and environmental standards are monitored and met when working with biosolids for these projects, in consultation with Alberta Environment and Parks:
+All health, safety and environmental standards are monitored and met when working with biosolids for these projects, in consultation with Alberta Environment and Parks including:

 - Continuous monitoring of biosolids quality